cgioconda/smithsonianphotoframe/README.md

 # smithsonianphotoframe
 A python script that autoloads a random Smithsonian image of a painting into a webpage.
+Developed with assistance from ChatGPT.

 Written in Python3.
 Requires (free) API key: https://api.data.gov/signup/